nearform/the-micro-frontends-workshop/src/step-02-setting-up-host/README.md

 # Basic One-Way Example

-This example demos a bi-directional configuration and module sharing between a React.js and a Next.js app.
+This example demos a basic host Next.js application on port `8080` which imports `Button` component from React.js application on port `3002`.

 # Running Demo